FAQ

 • Upgrade any time from your dashboard when you need more volume

 Note: The Free plan is also rate-limited per IP.
-For production use, upgrade to Growth or higher.
+For production use, upgrade to Starter or higher.

 • You'll receive a 429 Too Many Requests response for any requests over your limit

-• Quota resets at midnight UTC automatically — no action needed
+• Quota resets at midnight Eastern Time (America/Toronto) automatically — no action needed

 • Monitor usage from your dashboard or upgrade to avoid interruptions in production